-Sub-recipients must attend all scheduled OTSO/Sub-recipient meetings to coordinate and review activity including current crash data throughout the region to achieve high visibility enforcement, education and awareness.
+Sub-recipients must attend all scheduled OTSO/Sub-recipient meetings to coordinate and review activity including current crash data to achieve high visibility enforcement and awareness.

 20) Press Release

 Each sub-recipient is required to submit a press release to their local media announcing the grant award, including amount and purpose of award.